World cup football – It’s never too late to give up your prejudices

 Abdulai Mansaray: Sierra Leone Telegraph: 22 July 2018:

-France has just won the FIFA World Cup for the second time in their history, ten years after they played host and won it for the first time in 1998.
+France has just won the FIFA World Cup for the second time in their history, twenty years after they played host and won it for the first time in 1998.

 The FIFA World Cup trophy, which was initially called the Jules Rimet trophy, was named after the French football administrator who was the 3rd President of FIFA; serving from 1921 to 1954.
 He served in office for 33 years as FIFA‘s longest-serving president.
 He also served as the president of the French Football Federation from 1919 to 1942.